-Rydon is delivering a £25m redevelopment on the site of the former Fulham Police Station to accommodate 800 pupils, nine new residential apartments and a new front counter service for the Metropolitan Police.
+Rydon has delivered a £25m redevelopment on the site of the former Fulham Police Station to accommodate 800 pupils, nine new residential apartments and a new front counter service for the Metropolitan Police.

-The school will become the first new cross subsidised Free School delivered by LocatED, the Department for Education’s new property company.
+The school was the first new cross subsidised Free School delivered by LocatED, the Department for Education’s new property company.

-The cost of the scheme is funded by the Education Funding Agency.
-It will be cross subsidised by the development and private sale of nine new apartments Heckfield House as part of the scheme.
+The cost of the scheme was funded by the Education Funding Agency.
+It was cross subsidised by the development and private sale of nine new apartments Heckfield House as part of the scheme.

 LocatED is a government-owned property company, responsible for buying and developing sites in England to help meet the Government’s commitment to build new free schools, and help create 600,000 new school places by 2021.
 LocatED will secure sites to help deliver the additional 110 free schools announced in the March 2017 Budget as part of this remit.